unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/introduction.md

 ## Introduction
 ***
+### Overview

+The purpose of this project is to provide an alternative cooling and heating script for [*OMSI 2*](http://omnibussimulator.de) buses, satisfying—given both my personal as well as the game's limitations—to the extent practically feasible the following requirements:
+* Its functionality / "behavior" has to *feel realistic* to the end user.
+* It must be *generic*, thus capable of addressing the apposite needs of a large number of preexistent vehicles.
+In other words, the script has to be vehicle-independent, that is, its integration with any given vehicle must be possible without altering either the vehicle and/or (the core / business logic) of the script.
+* It must be *configurable* / *customizable* without requiring code modification, so as to be easily tailorable to meet individual vehicles' characteristics.
+* It should be (easily) *extensible*, in order to fulfill emergent or special / "edge" cases.

-### Motivation
+### Motivation / Background

-Upon testing the wonderful *MAN Stadtbusfamilie* add-on after its release in September 2016, I noticed that the vehicles' heating / cooling script suffered from a bug: Its driver's A/C function would cool the bus almost with the intensity of a refrigerator :stuck_out_tongue:.
+Upon testing the wonderful *MAN Stadtbusfamilie* add-on after its release in September 2016, I noticed that the vehicles' cooling / heating script suffered from a bug: Its driver's A/C function would cool the bus almost with the intensity of a refrigerator :stuck_out_tongue:.
 Since it was not the first time I was witnessing the particular bug, I decided to do myself a favor and fix it; *"this shouldn't take more than an hour"*, I thought.
-Little did I know that I would end up wasting roughly two months rewriting the entire damned thing, polishing and testing it over and over, until it felt good enough to me.
-Once that "milestone" had been achieved, I wondered whether it would be meaningful to contribute the resulting modification to the add-on's developers directly, or to just publish it for everyone to use.
-Eventually I chose to follow the latter path, as the script is not particularly tightly coupled to the vehicles it was written for and could thus prove useful to other vehicle (modification) developers in the future.
+Little did I know that I would end up wasting months rewriting the entire damned thing, polishing and testing it over and over, until it felt good enough to me.
+Once that "milestone" had finally been reached, I wondered whether it would be meaningful to contribute the resulting modification to the add-on's developers directly, or to just publish it for everyone to use; eventually I settled for the latter path.

+Following its initial release, the script ceased targeting specifically the *MAN Stadtbusfamilie* add-on's vehicles, morphing into the "universal" version it now is.

-### Credits
+### Compatible vehicles

-Thank you...
-- [M+R Software](http://m-r-software.de/), for giving us the game, scripting engine and the original version of this very script; also for the two *MAN NL/NG* sound files of theirs referenced herein<sup>[1](#footnote_1)</sup>.
-- [Chrizzly92](http://www.omnibussimulator.de/forum/index.php?page=User&userID=15380) and everyone having contributed to the [MAN Stadtbusfamilie](http://man-stadtbus.de) add-on, for the awesome buses in general and the derived version of the script in particular.
-- [Morphi](http://www.omnibussimulator.de/forum/index.php?page=User&userID=531), for all the years of tireless contributing he has invested into the community on so many levels in general, the two of his *MB O530(G)* mod pack's sound files referenced herein<sup>[1](#footnote_1)</sup>, some ideas as well as a few lines of code that were taken / adopted from his aforementioned mod's respective script.
-- [Carl R. Nave](http://hyperphysics.phy-astr.gsu.edu/hbase/Kinetic/relhum.html#c4), [Steve Scanlon](http://www.ringbell.co.uk/info/humid.htm) and [Wolfgang Kühn](http://www.decatur.de/javascript/dew/): the const-file's humidity- and dew point-related "curves" are based on output data that were generated from utilities authored and/or maintained by these people.
+As it currently stands, *UCHill* is compatible with any bus having *manual*, i.e., *not* featuring fully digital / automatic (klimatronic-like), cooling / heating controls / panels.
+Integration is believed to be seamless in the case of the typical, VDV dashboard-equipped (inter-)city buses with a VDV dashboard; older buses might require just a tad more effort.

 ### Features